 Many people wonder if they should buy an Oyster card or a Travelcard when traveling by public transport in London.
 We will try to explain the differences between the different cards including the weekly 1+1 (2For1) card that allows cheaper entrance to many London attractions.

 London Public Transport Concepts

 Oyster Card – A contactless card the size of a credit card, needs to be topped up with money (at shops or ticket machines) and is used to pay for your journey.
 The card itself costs £5 (this is refundable once you return the card after your last trip).

 Paper Ticket – A paper ticket with a magnetic strip on one side, this was the original way to travel before the introduction of the Oyster card, but can still be used.
 These tickets can be used for single, daily, or weekly journeys, For a single journey, it cost about twice what the same journey will cost using an Oyster card.

 Travel Card – A card used for traveling for a period of one day, one week, or one month.
 You can buy this either in a paper ticket form or load it onto an Oyster card, either in a shop or at the automated ticket machines at every underground and train station.

 Underground / Tube – The two common names for the underground trains throughout London.

 DLR / District Light Rail – A driverless train as an extended part of the underground connecting east London.

 Cap – When using an Oyster card only, all your journeys within one day are combined and there is a cap to how much you will be charged (currently in 2018 – £6.80 per day for zone 1 and zone 2).
 When you reach the cap (around 3 journeys) you will not be charged any more for any additional journeys that day.
-You can see the exact cap rates for all the zones here.
+You can see the exact cap rates for all the zones in tfl website.